 There are several strains that are thought to be effective in treating appetite loss related to bladder cancer (as well as other forms of cancer).
 Some of them include:

 - Bubba Kush

 - Granddaddy Purple

-Cancer of any type is a tough condition to deal with.
-If you have any knowledge on the topic and would like to share it with our community, please leave your comments below or share them on our Facebook post.
+It goes without saying that cancer of any type is a tough condition to deal with – both mentally and physically.
+If you have any firsthand knowledge on the topic and would like to share your story with our community, please feel free to leave your comments below, or share them on our Facebook page.